-NZ On Air is administering the Public Interest Journalism Fund which closed in June 2023.
+NZ On Air administered the Public Interest Journalism Fund which closed in June 2023.

-The $55 million Public Interest Journalism Fund will support New Zealand’s media to continue to produce stories that keep New Zealanders informed and engaged, and support a healthy democracy.
-The $55 million package will be made up of $10 million in 2020/21, $25 million in 2021/22 and $20 million in 2022/23.
+The $55 million Public Interest Journalism Fund supported New Zealand’s media to continue to produce stories that keep New Zealanders informed and engaged, and support a healthy democracy.
+The $55 million package was made up of $10 million in 2020/21, $25 million in 2021/22 and $20 million in 2022/23.

 What is the purpose of the Journalism Fund?